tinygo-org/tinygo-site/content/ide-integration/_index.md

 ## GoPath

 In order to get IDE support like autocomplete you have to add the tinygo src path to your [GOPATH](https://github.com/golang/go/wiki/GOPATH).
+So setup your Gopath first.
 After adding the tinygo source path to the GOPATH go will know, where to look for the packages like `machine`

 ### Ubuntu Example

+#### Check if GOPATH is set

+> echo $GOPATH

+If you result is empty, you need to set the GOPATH fist

 You can just append the path to your tinygo installation in your GOPATH.